 "Hello, I'm Michael Martelli here in Salisbury, North Carolina.
 I'm just here to talk to you a bit about ONEUPMANSHIP, a game I had the pleasure of playing with my friends in the prototype stage.
 I like to call it a family board game for a grown-up family.
 It reminds me of Monopoly with a lot more depth, a lot more challenges, and a lot more nuance.
 If you like a fun, cutthroat game with an economic theme, then this is definitely a game you would enjoy.
 I highly recommend it!"

-Let us teach you how "to play the game" – like you're actually in it to win it.
+We'll take you back to school and teach you all the lessons you should've learned on the playground from Scut Farkus and his toady Grover Dill.
 Ha.
 Sign up today and get first dibs on our underground sales and specials, as well as the untold treasures of our Miltonic mind.

 "Wit is Educated Insolence."- Aristotle